tgtje/userlanguage_flags_menu/README.md

+# Userlanguage Flags Menu

-12.03.2016 Version 2.1.1
+12.03.2016 Version 2.1.1  (testing)
 - added shortcodes and templates system
 - this is primary intended for theme developers.
 Copying template to theme and override it with needed markup plus to have all needed code without need to overrride shortcodes
-- original functionality with menu configuration remained without any change
+- original functionality with menu configuration from 2.0.0 remained without any change
 - removed zip file with images, not understand the reason for this

 12.03.2016 Version 2.0.0